(for the FAQ on the Bachelor course please switch to German language)

 Please make a portfolio that shows your artistic identity.
 You do not need to send everything but a representative batch of projects would be good.

 There is no fixed rule and no correct/incorrect.
 However for us it is easiest to receive a portfolio, that offers as much information on first sight as possible.
-More important though, is that the portfolio reflects your personality.
-So - you choose what suits you best.
+More important though, is that the portfolio reflects your artistic personality.
+So, you choose whatever layout of the portfolio suits you best.

 Sure - this programme allows German and international professionals without a first degree to enter our master course.